amansharma-23/rayTracer/README.md

 # RayTracer
-# inspired by the book "Ray Tracing in One Weekend"
+Made while following the book "Ray Tracing in One Weekend"